Last reviewed on 26 October 2022

 • Increase how much pupils with disabilities can participate in your curriculum

-• Improve the physical environment of your school so pupils with disabilities can take better advantage of the education, benefits, facilities and services that you provide
+• Improve the physical environment so pupils with disabilities can take better advantage of the education, benefits, facilities and services that you provide

 • Improve the availability of accessible information to pupils with disabilities